MobilityData/gtfs-validator/README.md

 1. Click on validate

 The validation report will be generated and saved at the default location or the path specified via the configuration file's `output` field.
-The validation report can be displayed by a simple click on the `Display validation report` button, which will automatically open your default tet editor with the content of the validation report.
+The validation report can be displayed by a simple click on the `Display validation report` button, which will automatically open your default text editor with the content of the validation report.
 See [configuration section](https://github.com/MobilityData/gtfs-validator#software-configuration) for more details regarding software configuration.

 # Architecture